starknet-edu/starknet-erc721/README.md

 ## Tasks list

-Before we begin, make sure to check out the `IERC721.cairo` which is interface for the ERC721.

 ### Exercise 1 - Deploying and initilizing your ERC721 (2 points)

 1. Create your initial ERC721 contract.
 You will need the following: